RIALI-MOUAD/Spark-Dataset/README.md

 ## Building Project !
 ### build.sbt :
 In this kind of projects.
-We have always to set up the"[build.sbt]()" file, which is in this case :
+We have always to set up the"[build.sbt]()" file, which contains in this case :
 ```scala
 name := "SparkII"
 version := "1.0"